Iggip/Skrypnyk-telegram-spammer-bot/README.md

 # SETTINGS in config.py
 TOKENS - is list that contains every one of bots tokens

-way - is the path to the file where the settings will be saved
+way - is the path to the file where the settings will be saved(example: SAS.SAS)